-5.2 Meetings without CEO
+5.2 Meetings without CEO or Management

 The Board meets without the CEO at least once a year when the performance, evaluation and remuneration of the CEO and management are reviewed.
+The Board regularly meets with the CEO in attendance but without other senior management present.